 Smaller purchases are expected to recede on a temporary basis but eventually recover, especially for Trump supporters.
-This could bode well for rural and small town retailers like Wal-Mart Stores Inc. (NYSE:WMTC) and online retailers like Amazon.com (NASDAQ:AMZNB).
+This could bode well for rural and small town retailers like Wal-Mart Stores Inc. (NYSE:WMTD) and online retailers like Amazon.com (NASDAQ:AMZND).

 There is some speculation that the fashion industry will see renewed interest thanks to attention paid to the Trump women – Melania and her stepdaughters.
-This could drive traffic into department stores like Macy’s Inc. (NYSE:MC), Dillard’s Inc. (NYSE:DDSC) and Kohl’s Corp.
-(NYSE:KSSC).
+This could drive traffic into department stores like Macy’s Inc. (NYSE:MD), Dillard’s Inc. (NYSE:DDSC) and Kohl’s Corp.
+(NYSE:KSSD).